Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Results

 \subsection{Probing Anatomical Awareness}

-NRF achieves strong performance, particularly in low-data regimes, by leveraging two key properties of fMRI data: (i) the \textit{local spatial continuity} of voxel responses within a subject, and (ii) the \textit{anatomical alignment} across subjects.
-To directly test the contribution of these factors, we design controlled perturbation experiments that disrupt either spatial smoothness or cross-subject correspondence.
-If NRF’s gains indeed stem from anatomical awareness, performance should degrade when these structural assumptions are broken.
+To verify the mechanisms behind NRF’s performance, particularly in data-constrained settings, we probe its reliance on two fundamental properties of fMRI data: (i) the \textit{local spatial continuity} of voxel responses within a subject, and (ii) the \textit{anatomical alignment} across subjects.
+We conduct controlled ablation experiments by introducing structural perturbations that systematically disrupt these factors.
+If NRF’s efficiency stems from its anatomical grounding, performance should degrade significantly when these structural priors are violated.